 For ELR, the User Story continues as follows:

 The laboratory result is determined to be a reportable laboratory result for the patient’s and/or the provider’s public health jurisdiction.
-The laboratory LIS (results sender) transmits the results to the appropriate public health jurisdiction.
-The public health jurisdiction’s ELR Receiver incorporates the results in their disease surveillance system allowing for the appropriate follow up by the public health jurisdiction.
+The results sender, e.g., LIS or EHR, transmits the results to the appropriate public health jurisdiction.
+The public health jurisdiction’s EL-PH Receiver incorporates the results in their disease surveillance system allowing for the appropriate follow up by the public health jurisdiction.

 Use Case Assumptions

 For ELR, the following use case assumptions are in addition to those listed in the LRI guide section 1.7.
-Note that in the context of ELR, the receiving system is the ELR Receiver and not the EHR-S.
+Note that in the context of ELR, the receiving system is the EL-PH Receiver and not the EHR-S.

 Each public health jurisdictional entity has previously defined the reportable conditions appropriate to its jurisdiction.